-Evap lines, or evaporation lines, are a fairly common phenomenon that can happen on any kind of urine pregnancy test that isn’t digital.
-They occur after urine dries, leaving a faint (or not so faint) line behind that can be misinterpreted.
+Evap lines, or evaporation lines, are a fairly common phenomenon that can happen on any kind of home pregnancy test that isn’t digital.
+They occur after urine dries, leaving a faint line behind that can easily be misinterpreted.
 What I didn’t realize was that an evap line can look exactly like a positive test result.

 Are some tests better than others for avoiding evap lines?

-The internet has strong feelings about what tests are better overall, but there’s no science to back up if blue or pink dye tests are better for avoiding evap lines specifically.
-Going digital in this case is probably best, or just not reading the results outside of the testing window.
+The internet has strong feelings about what pregnancy test kits are better overall, but there’s no science to back up if blue dye tests or pink dye tests are better for avoiding evap lines specifically.
+Going digital in this case is probably best, or just following the instructions and not reading the results outside of the testing window.
 Seriously.
 Treat it like The Ring.
-Take that test, regardless of what it says, and get it out of your house.
+After the allotted time, read the results, then take that test and get it out of your house.
 It’s too tempting to look and wonder if maybe it’s just a false negative (it isn’t - don’t do this to yourself).

 But I want to look, because what if?!

-A positive that shows up after the time is up doesn’t count.
-You can always retest, and if you’re like me and rocking a trusty IUD and NEED TO KNOW THIS VERY SECOND if that evap line is a sneaky positive, you can go to the doctor and get the blood test.
+And if you’re like me and rocking a trusty IUD and NEED TO KNOW THIS VERY SECOND if that evap line is the first sign of a big problem, you can go to the doctor and get the blood test.
 But any result read outside of the testing window is invalid.

 What do I do if I see an evap line that looks positive?